marcelklehr/changesets/README.md

 finalText == text2 // true
 ```

+There are 3 types of operations:
+ * Retain (retains a number of chars),
+ * Skip (skips a number of chars, effectively deletes them),
+ * Insert (inserts a number of chars)

 ### Serializing changesets
 In many cases you will find the need to serialize your changesets in order to efficiently transfer them through the network or store them on disk.